ViktorMathe/roxys-cakes/README.md

     #### **Register New Account**

-    * Expected: As a User I want to able to register to the website to book my cleaning
+    * Expected: As a User I want to able to register to the website.
-    * Test: Create new account with username, create new account with already existing username, create new account with and without email address.
+    * Test: Create new account with username, create new account with already existing username, create new account with or without email address.
-    * Outcome: If the new account has a username the account is created, if an email address is entered or not.
+    * Outcome: If the new account has a username the account is created, if an email address is entered because it has to be verified.
 When trying to create a new account with an existing username, the user is encouraged to choose a different username since it already exists.
 When the account is registered the user is logged in and is notified by an alert.

     #### Login